ArduSat/atmega2560-xmem/README.md

 `void xmem_init (void)`

 Initializes the Atmega2560 external memory interface and calls a user defined initialization code.
+The library uses the external memory for the heap by default and the bank is set to 0.
+The first bank.

 `void xmem_switch_bank (uint8_t bank)`

 Switches between banks when more than one bank is available.
-If heap management is enabled it will also save and restore the banks heap configuration.
+If the system heap is not being used it will also save and restore the bank heap configuration.

+`void xmem_set_system_heap (void)`

+This will save the current bank state and return the heap to the internal memory.
+You can still switch banks on external memory but the heap won't be moved so now you will be responsible for the usage of the external memory.

+`void xmem_set_xmem_heap (void)`

+This will save the system heap state and return the heap to the external memory using the current bank.
+Now any time you switch banks again the heap will be restored as well to use that bank.

 # Configuration